arnaudbos/i-rant/content/loom-part-1-scheduling.md

 > "Operators" were the names of the first computers, who used _computers_.

 We have two operators.
-The first starts "writing a program" (wiring cables, turning switches, etc) to make the computer calculate the solution to a problem.
+The first starts "writing a program" (wiring cables, turning switches, etc) to make the computer compute the solution to a problem.

-Operator1 must wait the end of the program to get the result.
-Only then can Operator2 write her program and make it run.
+Operator 1 must wait the end of the program to get the result.
+Only then can Operator 2 write her program and make it run.
 There is no possibility for parallelism: the programs are executed sequentially.

 Soon, the bottleneck to solve problems faster shifted from computers to humans.
-Even with new ways to write programs (punch cards, magnetic tapes) the time taken by each programmer to "insert" its program into the machine became unacceptable—i.e., too expensive.
+Indeed, even with new ways to write programs (punch cards, magnetic tapes) the time taken by each programmer to "insert" its program into the machine became unacceptable—i.e., too expensive.